spsphulse/My-Portfolio/_posts/2019-07-30-whats-going-on-amazon.md

 A couple of interesting things to note:
-- Barring that one review highlighted in green, all other reviews doesn not seem to be about the GTD book( or any book really)
+- Barring that one review highlighted in green, all other reviews do not seem to be related to the GTD book( or any book really)
 - Most of the reviews seem to mention about a hose or a flag.

 That was it!
-That was enough for the serial procrastinator in me to abandon all of my other ongoing projects and start with this new analysis of reviews for _Getting Things Done_ on Amazon.
+That was enough for the serial procrastinator in me to abandon all of my other ongoing projects and start with this new analysis of reviews for _Getting Things Done_.
 Do you notice the irony here?
 Anyhoo, I promised myself I won't spend more than a couple hours on this.
 So the code is mostly spaghetti.
 I just wanted to note down my cusrsory findings.
 Good enough topic for a first blog post,eh?

 ## Part 1 Scraping
 I started by quickly scraping all the amazon reviews for GTD.
 Just used Python, Beautifulsoup & Requests.
 Nothing fancy.
 It consists of:
-1.Finding total number of reviews for the book 2.Deciding number of review pages(total_reviews//10+1) and creating URLs to parse 3.For each URL, pare the reviews therein, create a final dataframe and store these reviews.
+1. Finding total number of reviews for the book
+2. Deciding number of review pages(total_reviews//10+1) and creating URLs to parse
+3. For each URL, pare the reviews therein, create a final dataframe and store these reviews.

 Jupyter notebook for the same can be found here.

 ## Part 2 Data processing and finding most frequent words
-I did some preliminary cleaning of the reviews, chose the most recent 100 reviews and plotted the most commonly occuring words/tokens.
+I did some preliminary cleaning of the reviews, chose the most recent 200 reviews and plotted the most commonly occuring words/tokens.
 The chart is shown below

 ![Frequest works from most recent 200 reviews](https://github.com/spsphulse/My-Portfolio/blob/master/images/amz_gtd_images/frequent_words.png?raw=true)

-Right off the bat, a few words that are highlighted in red jumped out as odd.Quite recently I had read a few articles on topic modeeling using NLP, but hadn't used it yet.
+Right off the bat, a few words that are highlighted in red jumped out as odd.What is hose,water and flag doing in a 'book' review.

+Quite recently I had read a few articles on topic modeeling using NLP, but hadn't used it yet.
 I figured that could come in handy here to find topics that are not really associated with book/reading a book.
 That was my next & final step.

 ## Part 3 Topic Modelling
-First I created a corpus and converted it to a document matrix using BOW(bag of words) approach in gensim.
-After that I trained an LDA(Latent Dirichlet allocation) model using the doc matrix.
+First I created a corpus from the collection of book reviews and then converted it to a document matrix using BOW(bag of words) approach in gensim.
+After that I trained an LDA(Latent Dirichlet allocation) model using this document matrix.
 To understand a bit better, I visualized the results using pyLDAvis library.

 ![LDA viz 1](https://github.com/spsphulse/My-Portfolio/blob/master/images/amz_gtd_images/ldavis1.PNG?raw=true)